shortintern2019/intern-tutorial/readme.md

 ## Overview
-This tutorial will walk you through most of technology stacks that is required for the summer internship. followings are list material that will be cover in this tutorial.
+This tutorial will walk you through most of technology stacks that is required for the summer internship. followings are list material that will be coverd in this tutorial.
 1. Basic Git operation
 2. Fundamental of Spring Framework
 3. Jquery to represent data